Obstructive sleep apnea: Neurocognitive and behavioral consequences

 Nocturnal sleep fragmentation has been linked to neurocognitive impairments, therefore, the identification of SDB such as OSA is crucial in children, those impairments having the possibility to be reversible with the appropriate treatment for the sleep disorder.
 The neurocognitive and behavioral dysfunctions commonly present in children with OSA include the following: hyperactivity, impulsivity, aggressive behaviors, low social and communication abilities and reduced adaptive skills.

 Children with OSA commonly show cognitive deficits, resulting in attention and concentration difficulties, as well as lower academic performance and IQ.
 Poor academic performances have been linked to OSA and suggested to result from cortical and sympathetic arousals and hypoxemia which affects memory consolidation.
 A study with Indian children affected by OSA has shown poor school grades, including mathematics, science, language, and physical education.
 This study allowed us to see the overall impact of OSA on learning abilities associated with language or numeracy skills and physical development.
 It has been suggested that the deficits in academic performance related to OSA could be mediated through reduced executive functions or language skills, those domains contributing highly to learning abilities and behavior.
 The deficits in school performance can nevertheless be improved if adenotonsillectomy is performed on children to treat the OSA.
 It is thus crucial to identify the OSA for children with school difficulties; many cases remain unnoticed.

-As studies have shown that learning skills and behaviors can be improved if the OSA is treated, the neurocognitive and behavioral deficits are thus at least partly reversible.
+Studies have shown that learning skills and behaviors can be improved if the OSA is treated, the neurocognitive and behavioral deficits are thus at least partly reversible.
 This reversible dimension has been postulated to be negatively correlated to the duration of the symptoms, which would mean that the longer the OSA is left untreated, the less reversible are the consequences.

 Somatic and metabolic consequences

-Similarly to adults, OSA in children is linked to a higher risk for cardiovascular diseases, due to increased sympathetic activity and impaired cardiac autonomic control.
+Like adults, OSA in children is linked to a higher risk for cardiovascular diseases, due to increased sympathetic activity and impaired cardiac autonomic control.
 Amongst the cardiovascular dysfunctions resulting from OSA, we can find systemic hypertension and blood pressure dysregulation (elevated blood pressure, or variability of the blood pressure for example).
-The variability of the blood pressure has been shown to be correlated with the severity of the symptoms such as the frequency of the apnea and hypopnea.
+The variability of the blood pressure is correlated with the severity of the symptoms such as the frequency of the apnea and hypopnea.
 Pulmonary hypertension is also common amongst the cardiovascular problems resulting from OSA.
 Children with obstructive sleep-disordered breathing also show a faster heart rate during wakefulness and during sleep.

 In adult patients, OSA is associated with insulin resistance.
 In children, metabolic consequences of OSA are complicated to assess as they can also be associated to puberty and obesity (if present).
 However, when OSA is associated with obesity, the interaction of the two conditions can lead to metabolic disturbances such as insulin resistance and altered lipidemia, liver disease, abdominal adiposity and metabolic syndrome.
 Obesity interacts with those effects.